supplemental instruction (SI)

-Supplemental Instruction (SI) refers to organized study sessions that are led by a qualified and trained facilitator (an SI Leader) and offered in conjunction with a specific course.
-SI sessions are held three times each week outside of class for fifty minutes.
+Supplemental Instruction (SI) refers to organized study sessions that are led by a qualified and trained facilitator (SI Leader) and offered in conjunction with a specific course.
+SI sessions are held three times each week outside of class for 60 minutes.
 Attendance is voluntary and students can attend as often as they like.
-SI leaders plan activities that emphasize peer-to-peer collaboration and allow students to share notes, discuss and apply course concepts using sample problems and exercises, develop study skills, and prepare for exams.
+SI leaders plan activities that allow students to collaborate, share notes, develop study skills, prepare for exams, and apply course concepts using sample problems and exercises.

 What is Supplemental Instruction (SI)?

 SI refers to organized study groups that are led by a facilitator (SI Leader) and are offered in conjunction with specific courses.
-SI targets historically difficult courses (courses with high D/F/W rates) rather than high risk students.
+SI targets historically difficult courses (courses with high withdrawal and failure rates) rather than high-risk students.
 SI sessions are held three times each week outside of regular class time and generally focus on the most recent class session(s).
 Attendance is voluntary and students can attend as often as they like and at any point during the quarter.
 Sessions emphasize peer-to-peer collaboration and allow students to share notes, discuss course concepts, develop study skills, and prepare for exams.

 Who are the SI Leaders and what do they do?